Pink-Crab/HTTP/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 0.2.4 - Removed object typehint for param in emit_response
 * 0.2.4 - Typo on scalar (all typed as scala)
 * 0.2.3 - Added in HTTP_Helper class, patched ServerRequest fromGloabls to include the raw $_POST in its body.
 * 0.2.2 - Added the helper for wrapping data as json in Stream